wilsonwid/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your computer.
-    * To check whether you have the above installed, open the terminal, and then run `java -version`.
+    * To check whether you have the above installed, open the terminal on your device, and then run `java -version`.

-2. Download the latest `addressbook.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest `scm.jar` from [here](https://github.com/AY2324S2-CS2103T-W08-3/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for Student Contact Manager.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar scm.jar` command to run the application.<br>
+4. Open a command terminal, change the directory (`cd`) into the folder you put the `.jar` file in, and use the `java -jar scm.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command you want to run inside the command box and press `Enter` to execute it.
+As an example, typing **`help`** and pressing `Enter` will open the help window.<br>
-   Some example commands you can try:
+   There are some example commands you can try:

    * `list` : Lists all contacts.